codaqui/libertyhub/README.md

 ## Features

 - **Source Selection**: Choose the image source (initially Docker Hub, with plans to expand)
+- **Support for Official Images**: Option to mark an image as an official Docker Hub image
 - **Simple Request Process**: Easy-to-use issue template with dropdown options
 - **Latest Version Support**: Option to select the latest version of an image
 - **Naming Convention**: Images are republished following the pattern `<source>-<image>:<version>`